prometheus/prometheus/docs/feature_flags.md

 Currently Prometheus supports created timestamps only on the traditional Prometheus Protobuf protocol (WIP for other protocols).
 As a result, when enabling this feature, the Prometheus protobuf scrape protocol will be prioritized (See `scrape_config.scrape_protocols` settings for more details).

 Besides enabling this feature in Prometheus, created timestamps need to be exposed by the application being scraped.

+## Scrape cache keyed by SHA checksum

+`--enable-feature=scrape-cache-sha`

+Prometheus has a cache to speed up recognition of metrics in scrape results, including samples dropped by relabeling rules.
+This setting changes the keys from the whole string to a 32-byte checksum.
+This saves memory, at the cost of some extra CPU, and a tiny chance that one metric will be mistaken for another.